 Apply Filter To: Workbook Active Sheet

 Data Hierarchies Advanced Filte

-type here to filter values> [
+type here to filter values>

-WorldRegion Corporate - Corporate department WorldRegion Europe - Europe region WorldRegion North America - North America r Wanagerial
+WorldRegion Europe - Europe region WorldRegion North America - North America reg Managerial jion

 If desired, you can define an alternate display name for the column, to be used when the column name is displayed in a hierarchy.
 For example, you could define a display name of "World Region" or "Global Division."
 This might be most useful when the literal column name is not very user-friendly.